 - Materials include a variety of activities for students to decode words with morphemes in decodable connected text that builds on previous instruction.
 The student workbook contains practice in which students decode sentences containing words with morphemes.
-In Unit 1, Week 1, students learn to read and write words with the suffix -s. - The material includes a variety of activities for students to decode morphemes in isolation during the "Interactive Tutorial."
-In Unit 1, Week 1, students learn to read words with the suffix -s. - Materials include a variety of activities and resources for students to decode and encode words with morphemes in isolation (e.g., word lists) and in decodable connected text that builds on previous instruction.
-For example, in Unit 2, students read lists of words with the suffixes -s, -ed, and -ing.
-Students then complete fill-in-the-blank sentences with the words. - Materials include a variety of activities and resources for students to decode and encode words with morphemes in isolation (e.g., word lists) and in decodable connected text that builds on previous instruction.
+In Unit 1, Week 4, students learn to read and write words with the suffixes -ed and -ing. - The material includes a variety of activities for students to decode morphemes in isolation during the Interactive Tutorial.
+In Unit 1, Week 4, students learn to read words with the suffixes -ed and -ing. - Materials include a variety of activities and resources for students to decode and encode words with morphemes in isolation (e.g., word lists) and in decodable connected text that builds on previous instruction.
+There is a section in the lessons entitled "Read Longer Words," where students are provided a word list for them to read morphemes in isolation and a decodable word list.
+For example, in Unit 3, Week 14, Session 3, students are given the words scented, climbing, design, and scenic. - Materials include a variety of activities and resources for students to decode and encode words with morphemes in isolation (e.g., word lists) and in decodable connected text that builds on previous instruction.
 The materials include instructional routines, such as dictation, that emphasize encoding and decoding.
-For example, the teacher writes the word and reads it aloud, underlines the focus morpheme, repeats it with other examples, models how to identify the morpheme, and then has students complete the word analysis activity. - The lesson plans and text annotations prompt the teacher and students to discuss morphemes (e.g., prefixes, suffixes, roots) as they read authentic text.
-For example, students apply the morphemic skills with decoding Magnetic Readers, like in Unit 6, Week 27, with the story titled "Kinds of Clouds."
+For example, the teacher writes the word and reads it aloud, underlines the focus morpheme, repeats it with other examples, models how to identify the morpheme, and then has students complete the word analysis activity.
+In Unit 1, Week 4, students use their "Student Workbook" to encode by writing words with the -ed and -ing ending. - The materials include instructional routines, such as dictation, that emphasize encoding and decoding.
+For example, in Unit 6, Week 28, Session 2, the "Tools for Instruction: Suffixes -er and -or" document provides teachers with systematic, explicit steps for instruction. - The lesson plans and text annotations prompt the teacher and students to discuss morphemes (e.g., prefixes, suffixes, roots) as they read authentic text.
+For example, students apply the morphemic skills while decoding "Magnetic Readers," like in Unit 6, Week 27, with the story titled "Come See My Sea."